The Single Most Powerful Word in the World

 If you’re thinking it’s “free” or “new,” that may have once been true in the world of marketing.
 But what I’m talking about is much bigger.

 Earlier this year, I had the chance to visit a refractive surgeon with a remarkable reputation for price integrity.
 No discounts.
 Ever.
 For anyone.
-Including… Read More »You Are What You Charge For
+Including staff and family members.
+The practice is extremely well run and highly productive.
+In my 20+ years of working with elective practices, I have rarely come

-Those of you who have been following my content over the years know that I am not a fan of discounting, especially when it comes… Read More »How the Pandemic Lessened Retail Discounting
+Those of you who have been following my content over the years know that I am not a fan of discounting, especially when it comes to elective procedures.
+Analyses of several major categories including LASIK and breast augmentation have shown that lower prices do not translate to more procedures.
+What

 While sight is regarded as the most precious of our senses, don’t ignore the opportunity to engage your patients with others that generally get less attention in the medical environment.